Sage/jsurl/README.md

 # Installation

-The easiest way to install `streamline.js` is with NPM:
+The easiest way to install `jsurl` is with NPM:

 ```sh
 npm install jsurl